andrewbarnes23/IFCS1-Summative-1/README.md

 ### Equations Solving Game Launch

-#### Python
+#### Operating Sytem via Python

-Open the 'main.py' file with Python.
+Open the 'main.py' file with Python in the File Explorer of the user's operating system.

 #### Terminal

-Navigate to the installation directory and run main.py
+Navigate to the installation directory and type main.py to run

 ### Gameplay Operation